istio/community/WORKING-GROUP-PROCESSES.md

 * **Report**.
 Report current status to the main community meeting every 6 weeks.

-* **Hot Topics**.
-Maintain a Hot Topics [wiki page](https://github.com/istio/istio/wiki) for the group.
-This page should hold the top-of-mind items for the working group.

-* **Design Decisions**.
-Maintain a design decision [wiki page](https://github.com/istio/istio/wiki) for the group.
-This page captures the main decisions the group has reached lately.
-This might include mentions of approved designs, changed in direction, new functionality being added, etc.

 ### Be open

 The community design process is done in the open.
 Working groups should communicate primarily through the public